 “My Lord and My God” – Christ’s Power to Feed Us

 When Christ stated that the bread that He gives is His flesh, the Jewish people quarreled among themselves, saying, “How can this man give us [his] flesh to eat?”
 (Jn 6:52) This inquiry reveals the skepticism of some and the confusion of others and continues to be raised today by people that doubt the presence of Christ in the Eucharist.
 However, we must recall that Jesus Christ is the Son of the Living God.
 He was sent by the Father with whom He is one God; came down from heaven, and by the power of the Holy Spirit was incarnate of the Virgin Mary and became man.
-If Christ—who revealed His power by feeding more than five thousand with five barley loaves and two fish—was able to become man, how can He be unable to become food for our eternal life?
+If Christ, the living God—who revealed His power by feeding more than five thousand with five barley loaves and two fish—was able to become man, how can He be unable to become food for our eternal life?

 Jesus Christ certainly can and does offer us His body and blood so that we may be one with Him.
 He gives us His very self because of the immensity of His love.
 Therefore, let us strive to not only be physically present in the greatest blessing that is the Holy Mass, but also to be mentally and spiritually present to fully treasure this experience.
 Let us also implore the Bread of Life to increase our belief in His Eucharistic presence, visit Him in the tabernacle more frequently, and say to Him with faith and love, “My Lord and my God,” when our eyes behold the Sacred Host.
 He will certainly answer this prayer, rejoice in our visits, and give us true life.

 (Note: This post was originally published on June 4, 2016.)